-As I am sitting here at my desk, doing what I do each day, I thought I would share a “Before and After” so you see what happens with your Edited Photos.
+Now is a good time to discuss edited photos.
+As I am sitting here at my desk, doing what I do each day, I thought I would share a “Before and After” so you see what happens after your photo session.

 Thank you all for your patience in waiting for your photos.

 I am all up in your face, making small and large adjustments.
 Let’s face it, we could all use some teeth whitening.
 How about an added sparkle to your eyes?
 Just a touch of blue, green, or gold in your brown eyes can make you look your best.
 What about blemishes?
 Yes, obvious blemishes can be removed upon request.
 This includes acne, skinned knees, black eyes, or scratches.
 However, we do not remove hair ties or hotel bracelets.
 Since arms are tapered, this is a hard edit.
 We request that you cut them off, and ask for new replacements at the front desk.
 Bra straps and tan lines are other hard edits.
 The shoulders are tapered just like wrists.
 Please hide your bra straps before photos, and use plenty of sunblocks to prevent tan lines on your chest and arms.

 Now here is where it gets tricky.
 I know you want to know about removing 20 lbs, right?
 Well, let me tell you about my magical lens.
 I usually use a portrait lens.
 It has an automatic compression feature.
 During your final edits, I can slightly stretch your photo also.
 I keep it between 8-15% to keep it looking natural.
 Too much stretching can make you look “long in the face”.
 It is our aim to make you look better, but not artificial!

 A little explanation of the editing process that each of your photos will go through.
 So don’t worry.
 If your toddler has a goose egg on his forehead.
 I have got you covered and corrected!
 Thank you for trusting Beach Shutters to take and deliver your edited photos!